Satisfactory Academic Progress

 If you had unusual circumstances that prevented you from completing a program within the allowed time frame, you may appeal for additional quarters of aid by submitting the Maximum Credit Limit appeal form.
 The appeal must explain the circumstance (s) that prevented you from completing the program.
 You must consult with your academic advisor and list all the remaining courses required to complete your program.
 The appeal must be verified and signed by your academic advisor.
 Appeals will be considered only for required classes as verified by your academic advisor.

-Satisfactory Academic Progress (SAP) Status
+Academic Progress Status

 Students will be placed on warning status when: